paulfoley/Udacity_Nanodegree-Full_Stack/Blog/README.md

 ### View the Application

-Launch the browser and view the app at `http://[YOUR_PROJECT_ID].appspot.com`, by runing the following command:
+To launch the browser and view the app at `http://[YOUR_PROJECT_ID].appspot.com`, run the following command:

 `gcloud app browse`